-Study reveals dramatic fall in death rates after hip replacementsSeptember 26th, 2013 in Surgery /
+Study reveals dramatic fall in death rates after hip replacementsSeptember 26, 2013 in Medicine & Health / Surgery

 Mortality rates in the first 90 days following hip replacement surgery have halved, according to a study led by the University of Bristol on behalf of the National Joint Registry for England, Wales and Northern Ireland (NJR) and published in The Lancet.

 A team of researchers led by Professor Ashley Blom from the University of Bristol have analysed data on death after hip replacement for the NJR as one of a programme of in-depth studies.

 The researchers from Bristol, Oxford, East Anglia and Exeter studied 409,000 patients who had hip replacements for osteoarthritis between 2003 and 2011 and report some fascinating findings.